|

 The Christmas Tree

 Editors Note: The following article is a Christian viewpoint and you can read the rest of the article HERE to see it explained in context.
 For our purpose we merely wish to show the true origin of the "Christmas Tree" or "Yule Tree".
 As Pagans have considered the "World Tree" or the "Tree of Life" as representative of their universe for thousands of years, it was only natural to use a tree as a symbol for the rebirth as days grow longer again after the Winter Solstice.
 The end result is that today we see these trees all over the world, used in a festive spirit of peace and joy, and still place a star or aAngel over the top, much as the Ancient Sumerians and Akkadians did over 5000 years ago. {See a good sample here for comparison}.
-The imagery remains, though perhaps the meaning and
+The imagery remains,

-significance has been lost to many.
+lost to many.
 In the work cited below, it is clear

-that at least some Christians understand both the origin and the meaning,
+that at least some Christians understand both the

-though this particular view may be a little extreme.
+may be a little extreme.
+The Non-Christian Origins of

-The Non-Christian Origins of Christmas The Encyclopedia Britannica 1949, article "Christmas", says-- "CHRISTMAS (the 'Mass of Christ') --- Clement of Alexandria (about 200 AD) mentions several speculations on the date of Christ's birth, and condemns them as superstitious --- The exact day and year of Christ's birth have never been satisfactorily settled.
+The Encyclopedia Britannica 1949, article "Christmas", says-- "CHRISTMAS (the 'Mass of Christ') --- Clement of Alexandria (about 200 AD) mentions several speculations on the date of Christ's birth, and condemns them as superstitious --- The exact day and year of Christ's birth have never been satisfactorily settled.
 When the Fathers of the Church in AD 340 decided upon a date to celebrate the event, they wisely chose the day of the Winter Solstice, which was firmly fixed in the minds of the people, and which was their MOST IMPORTANT FESTIVAL." ( Meaning that the population had already been celebrating a winter festival that was not Christian, ed.)
 The Encyclopedia Americana 1946, article "Christmas" says the same-- "CHRISTMAS, the 'Mass of Christ'--- In the 5th century the Western Church ordered it to be celebrated forever on the day of the old Roman feast of the Birth of Sol (the Sun)---.
 Among the German and Celtic tribes, the Winter Solstice was considered an important point of the year, and they held their chief festival of Yule to commemorate the return of the burning-wheel (the sun)."
 The Catholic Encyclopedia, 1913 Volume III, 1908 by Robert Appleton Company, article on Christmas, clearly defines the origin of the winter holiday date: "The well-known solar feast, however, of Natalis Invicti, celebrated on 25 December, has a strong claim on the responsibility for our (Catholic) December date.
 For the history of the solar cult, its position in the Roman Empire, and syncretism with Mithraism, see Cumont's epoch-making "Textes et Monuments" etc., I, ii, 4, 6, p.
 355. Mommsen (Corpus Inscriptionum Latinarum, 12, p.
 338) has collected the evidence for the feast, which reached its climax of popularity under Aurelian in 274."
 [The Roman "Mass" is a ceremonial offering where Christ is supposedly re-sacrificed weekly at church at the bequest of men priests, while the Bible teaches, "So Christ was once offered to bear the sins of many; and unto them that look for Him shall He appear the second time without sin unto salvation."
 (Hebrews 9:28) "Christ-Mass" is not Biblical.]
 So we see that it was not until 340 years after the birth of Christ that the holiday "Christmas" was established by the Roman Catholic Church!
 The date December 25th has no Biblical origin at all but the date was chosen to satisfy the population which was already holding a pagan winter celebration of the winter solstice when the days began to get longer again.
 It was a superstitious belief in a return of the "sun god" to Earth, and the feast was called Natalis Invicti.
 The winter Christmas holiday season was invented to pacify pagans in the Roman Empire and it is a combination of heathen customs, symbols, and rites, along with some Christian Bible verses mixed in for good measure.
 Christmas is an adulterated superstitious holiday in a "Christian wrapper"! |

 ||||